JakobHolkestadMolnes/IOT-Sound/README.md

 Visualisation and sensor node(s) communicate via MQTT broker server set up by our lecturer.

 ##### Sensor Node
-ESP32 microcontroller with a microphone.
+ESP32 microcontroller with a microphone (RS PRO Omni-Directional Microphone Condenser).
 TODO: what does it do and how and whatnot

 ##### Visualisation Node